arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/live-streaming/content.md

 The most relevant functions in this snipped are `set_pixformat` and `set_framesize`.
 The camera that comes with the Nicla Vision supports RGB 565 images.
 Therefore you need to set it via the `sensor.RGB565` parameter.

-The resolution of the camera needs to be set to a supported format both by the sensor and the algorithm. `QVGA` is a good trade-off between performance and resolution so you will use that in this tutorial.
+The resolution of the camera needs to be set to a supported format both by the sensor and the algorithm. `QVGA` is a good trade-off between performance and resolution so you will use this resolution in the tutorial.

 #### 4. Streaming Function